 Pulsar’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-Concerning its running time, the PG7750BCO, featuring a 6.6 gallons fuel tank, can continuously run for around 9.5 hours at 50% load with a full gasoline tank (consuming fuel at approximately 0.69 gallons per hour).
-Alternatively, when utilizing propane, it offers around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH) of runtime.
+Regarding its running time, the PG7750BCO, with a 6.6 gallons fuel tank, can operate for around 9.5 hours at 50% load with a full gasoline tank (with fuel consumption estimated at around 0.69 gallons per hour).
+It also offers around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH) of operation when using propane.

 Outlets